“On your mark … Get set … Go!"

 The Rubik’s cube gets a fun reboot with this puzzle sphere from Roto Brain.
 The colorful toy is perfect for fidgety kids and takes problem-solving to a whole new level.

-Best gifts under $50
+Best gifts for children with special needs under $50

 2. Diamond Art